NShahri/react-workbox/packages/example/README.md

 ### Running demo:
 - Run `npm start` or `yarn start` to run the sample
 - Browse http://localhost:9902
-- It will generate a new service worker every minute
+- This sample generates a new service worker every minute for demo purpose
 - Client will check for new update every 30 seconds
-- When new version is available, a message to tell the user about new version can be displayed
+- When new version is available, a message to tell the user about new version will be displayed
 - When all tabs in the browser closed, the new version will be activated

 ### Documentation